 Information about you is stored for 7 years from the date of the final session or communication.
 Once this time period has elapsed, all information about you is securely destroyed.

 Session records and all information processed about you are encrypted and/or kept in a secure place.
 All relevant and up to date security protections are in place and meet the requirements of the General Data Protection Regulations (GDPR) and Data Protection Act 2018 (DPA2018).
 All email and voicemail providers which Serenity Counselling utilises to send/receive emails and store voice messages, adhere to the GDPR and DPA2018.

-Excluding the PayPal facility on this website, Serenity Counselling will not request payment from you via any means other than those which will be provided to you by the counsellor when you meet with them.
+Serenity Counselling will not request payment from you in any way other than those which are set out within the counselling agreement or agreed between you and the counsellor when you meet with them in person.